 Description PIP Rank Falling from non-moving truck - fell out of cab or back of trailer while getting out Fall from elevation - stepping out of cab; fall from top of load; 2 Fall from elevation - not specified 3 Fall from truck - tire, 5th wheel area 4 Fall to lower level - fell from top of load, fell off machinery 5 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical cost =, Highest count of claims = are noted with these symbols, when available.
+The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = $\square$ , Highest medical contributions of claims = $\triangle$ are noted with these symbols, when available.